+Love Korean food?
 Dig into this veggie and tofu loaded Doenjang Jjigae recipe with abandon!
-A delicious and comforting Korean soybean paste stew, ready in 25 minutes from start to finish.
+This is a delicious, Korean comfort food made of soybean paste stew.
+And it only takes 25 minutes to prepare from start to finish.

 What is doenjang jjigae?